akutuva21/crnt-lean/docs/dynamics.md

 complex-balanced equilibrium in a positive class.
 That uniqueness input is the Birch / deficiency material documented in [`deficiency.md`](deficiency.md).

+**Global asymptotic stability under persistence.**
+`omegaLimit_eq_singleton_of_persistent` removes the closeness bound and replaces it with **persistence**: for a weakly reversible network with positive complex-balanced reference `x*` and a positive start `x₀` in the same class, if the genuine orbit is absorbed by a compact set `K₀` of strictly positive concentrations, then `ω(x₀) = {x*}`.
+Persistence is exactly what the closeness bound was for in the local theorem — it keeps the ω-limit set off the orthant boundary — and it is isolated as the single hypothesis.
+This is the persistence-conditional form of single-linkage-class global asymptotic stability (Anderson, "A Proof of the Global Attractor Conjecture in the Single Linkage Class Case").
+Persistence itself, the no-boundary-attraction estimate, is the open input;
+its decidable sufficient cases are in [`persistence-gac.md`](persistence-gac.md).

+**Forward confinement of the orthant.** The semiflow is forward-only because the nonnegative orthant is forward invariant for mass action but not backward invariant.
+The orthant invariance is a single-valued Nagumo argument: `nagumo_halfspace_scalar` is the scalar dissipative form (a differentiable `g` with `g 0 ≥ 0` and the inward inequality `−L·g ≤ g'` where `g < 0` stays nonnegative on `[0, ∞)`), `forwardInvariant_nonnegOrthant` lifts it coordinatewise, and `Network.massAction_forwardInvariant_nonneg` specializes it: the boundary inward condition on each face `{x_s = 0}` is discharged by `massActionVectorField_nonneg_of_zero` (`massActionVectorField_inwardOnBoundary`), and the caller supplies the per-coordinate dissipativity bound.
+The general Nagumo viability theorem over an arbitrary closed convex set, with a Bouligand subtangent-cone hypothesis, is out of reach: Mathlib has no tangent-cone-to-a-set apparatus, so `CRNT/Dynamics/Viability.lean` proves only the scalar-halfspace closure and the easy direction (invariance ⇒ subtangency, `mem_tangentConeAt_of_solution`).
+The siphon-boundary refinements of this invariance story live in [`persistence-gac.md`](persistence-gac.md).

 ## Time-scale separation and Michaelis–Menten

 This is the quasi-steady-state / singular-perturbation development.
 It is honest about its ceiling: